0015/TP_Arduino_DigitalRain_Anim/README.md

  Search for this library in the Arduino Library Manager and download it or clone it yourself from Github.

  This library is built on TFT_eSPI.
-TFT_eSPI works properly on color displays among the supported displays.
+This works properly on all color displays supported by TFT_eSPI.

 # License